Level-set based design of Wang tiles for modelling complex microstructures: Results

 \subsection{2D example}

 Second, we present an example of a two-dimensional microstructure based on polygonal particles.
-Geometry of each particle was derived from an originally regular, randomly-oriented polygon with the number of vertices being sampled from a normal distribution with the mean value $0.6$ and the standard deviation $0.5$, $\mathcal{N}\left(6.0,0.5^2\right)$, and rounded towards the nearest integer.
+The geometry of each particle was derived from an originally regular, randomly-oriented polygon with the number of vertices being sampled from a normal distribution with the mean value $0.6$ and the standard deviation $0.5$, $\mathcal{N}\left(6.0,0.5^2\right)$, and rounded to the nearest integer.
 The angle between two rays connecting the particle centre and neighbouring vertices was perturbed with a value randomly chosen from $\mathcal{N}\left(0.0,0.5^2\right)$.
 Finally, each vertex was placed on its corresponding ray at a distance sampled from $\mathcal{N}\left(0.95,0.05^2\right)$ (and capped by $1.0$) relative to the particle's circumscribed radius.

 Following the outcomes of~\Sref{sec:set_comparison}, we picked the vertex-based set with 16 tiles depicted in~\Fref{fig:sets}b.
 Similarly to the previous set-up, the size of each tile was $\domain = \left[-0.5,0.5\right]^2$ and the corresponding level-set fields were discretized using a regular grid comprising $201\times201$ points.
 The initial value of the circumscribed radius was set to $\radius = 0.08$.
 After 40 algorithm steps, the radius was increased to $0.1$, and eventually we reduced it to 0.06 after next 60 steps.
+The number of algorithm steps and related radii were chosen randomly to illustrate the algorithm's control options.
 Only the first two constraints on $\admissibleDomain$ from \Eref{eq:admissible_domain_contraints} were posed.
 We fixed the minimal particle distance at $\kappa=0.01$; the maximal distance $\rho$ was set to $0.05$ in the first 50 steps and decreased to $0.02$ later.
 The width of the virtual boundary inset was kept constant at $0.1$.

-\Fref{fig:example2D} depicts a composed view of the resulting particle assembly and the related closed-foam-like microstructural geometry obtained by considering $t_{\textrm{c}} = 0.015$ and $t_{\textrm{o}} = 0.020$ in~\Eref{eq:foam_composition}.
+\Fref{fig:example2D} depicts a composed view of the resulting particle assembly and the related closed-cell, foam-like microstructural geometry obtained by considering $t_{\textrm{c}} = 0.015$ and $t_{\textrm{o}} = 0.020$ in~\Eref{eq:foam_composition}.